aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 ### Dynamic, Custom Business Logic

 Custom business logic is accomplished by writing a custom AWS Lambda Function.
 This provides the capability for looking up information from almost any 3rd party data source, or building other custom integrations.
-For an example of calling an AWS Lambda function from an Agent Assist response, see the [AWS QnABot Lambda Hooks README](https://github.com/aws-solutions/aws-qnabot/tree/main/docs/lambda_hooks).
+For an example of calling an AWS Lambda function from an Agent Assist response, see the [QnABot on AWS Lambda Hooks README](https://github.com/aws-solutions/aws-qnabot/tree/main/docs/lambda_hooks).

 ### Amazon Kendra Fallback Response

 If all else fails, and there are no matching Agent Assist responses found, the user’s utterance will be sent to Amazon Kendra.
-The Amazon Kendra confidence threshold for Kendra Fallback responses can be configured in the AWS QnABot settings, under the setting name `ALT_SEARCH_KENDRA_FALLBACK_CONFIDENCE_SCORE.`
+The Amazon Kendra confidence threshold for Kendra Fallback responses can be configured in the QnABot on AWS settings, under the setting name `ALT_SEARCH_KENDRA_FALLBACK_CONFIDENCE_SCORE.`

 ### Rebuild Lex & Kendra